-We first present a single climatic tipping point for which we assume that there is a risk of a regime shift in which the transient temperature response to cumulative emissions suddenly jumps up from $1.8^{\circ}C/TtC$ to $2.5^{\circ}C/TtC$ .
-Moreover, we assume the arrival rate to be higher at higher temperatures: the initial hazard of this tip at the initial temperature of 1 °C is 0.006, which implies an expected arrival time of 167 years, but for every increase in temperature by 1 °C we let the hazard rate rise by a further 0.006.
+We first present a single climatic tipping point for which we assume that there is a risk of a regime shift in which the transient climate response to cumulative emissions at an unknown future moment suddenly jumps up from $1.8^{\circ}C/TtC$ to $2.5^{\circ}C/TtC$.
+Moreover, we assume that the arrival rate is higher at higher temperatures: the initial hazard of this tip at the initial temperature of 1 °C is 0.006, which implies an expected arrival time of 167 years, but for every increase in temperature by 1 °C we let the hazard rate rise by a further 0.006.
 This means that at 3 °C the hazard is 0.018 and the mean arrival time for the catastrophe is only 56 years.
+Global warming makes the tipping point thus more imminent.
 Although these small risks are likely to occur in the very distant future, they have consequences on optimal climate policy now already, as can be seen by comparing Figure 7 with Figure 2.
 The mean optimal carbon price now starts somewhat higher at 48\$/tC than in the benchmark and then rises over time.
 Hence, the mitigation rate ends up higher after a century, at 55% instead of 47%.
 The blue lines indicate a sample path with the tipping point occurring in 2047.
 At that time, the carbon price jumps up substantially because of the bigger climate challenge resulting from the increased sensitivity of temperature to cumulative emissions.

-Figure 7: Risk of a climate tipping point.
+Figure 7: Risk of a climate tipping point